Jai1122/deepwiki-open-v1/README.md

 # DeepWiki-Open

-**DeepWiki** is my own implementation attempt of DeepWiki, automatically creates beautiful, interactive wikis for any GitHub, GitLab, or BitBucket repository!
+**DeepWiki** is an AI-powered documentation generator that automatically creates beautiful, interactive wikis for any GitHub, GitLab, or Bitbucket repository!
 Just enter a repo name, and DeepWiki will:

 1. Analyze the code structure
 2. Generate comprehensive documentation